 “In the absence of clearly-defined goals, we become strangely loyal to performing daily trivia until ultimately we become enslaved by it.” – Robert Heinlein

-Planning provides focus in strategic direction, its provides clarity of where the business is and where it is going as well as a vehicle for getting from where you are to where you want to be.
-Planning time provides time to reflect on personal and corporate goals, time to share and channel new ideas while reviewing existing activities.
+Planning provides focus in strategic direction.
+It provides clarity of where the business is and where it is going as well as a vehicle for getting from where you are to where you want to be.
+Planning time out of the business provides time to reflect on personal and corporate goals, time to share and channel new ideas while reviewing existing activities.

 Planning in a structured and open format develops clarity of purpose and a clear understanding of the organisational and individual skills people have and can use to leverage advantage.
-Bringing in outside views widens the planning horizon, which can drive businesses forward, which is why many successful businesses use non-executive directors or outside specialists to help drive their business forward.
+Bringing in outside views widens the planning horizon, a fresh perspective to drive businesses forward.
+This is why many successful businesses use non-executive directors or outside specialists to help drive their business forward.
 That is one reason why so many people volunteer to get support from people like the Dragons from Dragon’s Den, they are looking for expertise and advice which gives them confidence to go forward as much as the money.

 Business Planning is not a four letter word